 - On October 27,2022 the Monetary Policy Committee (MPC) has decided in its special meeting to raise the overnight deposit rate, the overnight lending rate and the rate of the main operation by 200 basis points to 13.25 percent, 14.25 percent, and 13.75 percent, respectively.
-The discount rate was also raised by 200 basis points to 13.75 percent.
+The discount rate was also raised by 200 basis points to 13.75 percent, and on December 22,2022 the Monetary Policy Committee (MPC) decided to raise the Central Bank of Egypt's (CBE) overnight deposit rate, overnight lending rate, and the rate of the main operation by 300 basis points to 16.25 percent, 17.25 percent, and 16.75 percent, respectively.
+The discount rate was also raised by 300 basis points to 16.75 percent.

-Notes to the Financial Statements - For the period ended 30 September 2022
+Notes to the Financial Statements - For the year ended 31 December 2022

-During the period, the management conducted a study on the impact of these important events on the financial position.
+During the year, the management conducted a study on the impact of these important events on the financial position.
 The study included the concentrations of the largest credit clients and also included the sectors that were affected significantly by these events.
 This study concluded that these events did not affect the expected credit losses of these clients, as those customers do not deal directly or indirectly with any parties affected by this conflict and also as a result of the quality of the bank's credit portfolio.
 The impact of the foregoing on the economic situation is considered an estimate and uncertain, and the management will continue to evaluate the current situation and its effects on a regular basis.